ome/ome-model/docs/sphinx/ome-tiff/specification.rst

      * 38 × 25 × 1 × 1 × 10
      * 38 × 25 × 1 × 3 × 1

-Q: what about rounding?

 Storage
 ^^^^^^^

-Full-resolution image planes must be stored as described above using a valid TIFF IFDand referenced from the OME-XML metadata using the :ref:`TiffData <tiffdata>` element.
-In addition when sub-resolutions are
+Full-resolution image planes must be stored as described above using a valid TIFF IFD and referenced from the OME-XML metadata using the :ref:`TiffData <tiffdata>` element.
+When sub-resolutions are present:
-present:

 -  the `SubIFDs` TIFF extension tag must be used to specify the sub-resolution image directories (see below),
--  the reduced image bit of the `NewSubfileType` Baseline TIFF tag must be set to 1 (TODO: check) to distinguish full-resolution planes from reduced planes
+-  the reduced image bit of the `NewSubfileType` Baseline TIFF tag should be set to 1 to distinguish full-resolution planes from reduced planes
 -  the page bit may optionally be set when appropriate.

-Sub-resolution levels must be stored in a valid IFD of the same TIFF file as the full-resolution image plane.
+Each sub-resolution level must be stored in a valid IFD of the same TIFF file as the full-resolution image plane.
 Additionally:

-- the IFD offsets of all pyramidal levels must be listed in the `SubIFDs` TIFF extension tag of the full-resolution plane IFD.
-The listing must be ordered by size of the sub-resolution image planes from largest to smallest,
+- the IFD offsets of all subresolutions must be referenced using the `SubIFDs` TIFF extension tag of the full-resolution plane IFD.
+The list of SubIFDs must be ordered by plane size from largest to smallest,
 - the IFD offsets of all pyramidal levels must not be referenced in the chain of IFDs derived from the first IFD of the TIFF file,
-- the reduced image bit of the `NewSubfileType` Baseline TIFF tag must be set to 2 (TODO: check) to distinguish full-resolution planes from reduced planes
+- the reduced image bit of the `NewSubfileType` Baseline TIFF tag should be set to 2 (TODO: check) to distinguish full-resolution planes from reduced planes
 - the page bit may optionally be set when appropriate.

-Multi-resolution images especially the largest resolutions should used a tiled image organization following the TIFF specification (reference) and may be compressed using any of the techniques officially supported by the TIFF standard including LZW, JPEG, JPEG2000).
+Multi-resolution images especially the largest resolutions should used a tiled image organization following the TIFF specification (reference) and may be compressed using any of the algorithms officially supported by the TIFF_ standard including LZW, JPEG, JPEG2000.
 Sub-resolution image planes may chose to use different compression algorithms than the one used by the full resolution image.
 For example the full resolution image may use no compression or lossless compression while the sub-resolution images use lossy